thepaperpilot/Gift-Exchange-2/README.md

 # todo

 - *Error message when generating people fails*
+- Allow people to add tokens to rules before creating rule
+- Rename tokens to filters (client facing only)
 - Add option to lock values before generating
 - More secure password handling
 - Instructions on how to share the link with others